 Asset Limits For Medicaid

-Asset limits are the dollar value of countable assets like bank accounts, stocks, and bonds.
-Seniors and disabled people enrolled in regular Medicaid typically have an asset limit of $2,000 as an individual and $3,000 as a couple, though it varies by state.
+Asset limits are the dollar values of countable assets, such as bank accounts, stocks, and bonds.
+Seniors and people with disabilities enrolled in regular Medicaid typically have an asset limit of $2,000 for individuals and $3,000 for couples, though this varies by state.

 Resource limits for disabled Medicaid recipients who work or receive long-term care, nursing support, or institutionalized care may vary.